Migrate from TiDB Self-Managed to TiDB Cloud

 Dumpling

 Dumpling is a tool that exports data from TiDB or MySQL into SQL or CSV files.
-You can use Dumpling to export full data from TiDB Self-Hosted.
+You can use Dumpling to export full data from TiDB Self-Managed.

 Before you deploy Dumpling, note the following: